Loading Human: Chapter 1 Review

 Your father, Dorian, one of the most influential people in history and developer of the Dark Energy Engine, requires a tremendous energy source to survive.
 He once used his intelligence to prolong his life with the Lazarus machine to regenerate cells and prevent his aging (he is well over 100 years old), but it can no longer keep him alive.
 Each and every breath he takes is torture, and he must conserve what strength he has left to ensure that you complete your training at his Antarctic laboratory.

-The controls in Loading Human: Chapter 1 are cumbersome at best, and takes until the very end of the four-hour chapter to get used to it.
+The controls in Loading Human: Chapter 1 are cumbersome at best and take until the very end of the four-hour chapter to get used to.
 Even when using the Move controllers, there is no option to teleport around the environment, which is a solution that many games have employed.
 Instead, you hold the Move button to walk and angle the controller to your left or right and press another button to turn.
 Leaning your head while walking will slightly alter your path, helping you navigate around objects in the environment, such as a chair or the edge of a table.
-To move backward or even pull an 180-degree turn, you point the Move controller behind you (over your shoulder).
-It completed the entire game from a seated position but added my actual height during the calibration to get an appropriate arm's-length for Prometheus.
+To move backward or even pull a 180-degree turn, you point the Move controller behind you (over your shoulder).
+I completed the entire game from a seated position but added my actual height during the calibration to get an appropriate arm's length for Prometheus.

 Unlike other first-person VR games where detached floating hands only represent the player, you have a complete body in Loading Human.
-With it, you aren’t able to reach items outside of arm's length.
-It adds a touch of realism to the experience, but having to walk around a table to reach a plate or screwdriver just out of range is slightly annoying, but considering the type of experience Untold Games is trying to convey, I understand the design decision.
+With it, you aren't able to reach items outside of arm's length.
+It adds a touch of realism to the experience, but having to walk around a table to reach a plate or screwdriver just out of range is slightly annoying.
+Considering the type of experience Untold Games is trying to convey, I understand the design decision.

-The pacing in the game is relatively slow, and I felt that the amount of time you spend walking between the habitat area, the laboratory and the greenhouse comprise most of the game.
-It doesn’t help that the game does a poor job at directing players to where they need to go at any given moment.
-While I’m not asking for an objective marker, but at times the hints are overly simplistic or doesn’t convey what is being asked of the player.
+The pacing in the game is relatively slow, and I felt that the amount of time you spend walking between the habitat area, the laboratory, and the greenhouse comprises most of the game.
+It doesn't help that the game does a poor job at directing players to where they need to go at any given moment.
+While I'm not asking for an objective marker, at times the hints are overly simplistic or don't convey what is being asked of the player.

 As the opening act to an episodic experience, your tasks in the game are rather mundane.
 For a sci-fi adventure, I would expect that I would be doing more than collecting leaves to make tea or selecting Alice's favorite wine and food by reading what she wrote in her diary.
 By the end of Chapter 1, it became apparent that your relationship with Alice is the focus for the game, but with the way it ended, I'm not sure how the next Chapter will build upon it.
 There are a couple of moments where you can choose how to interact with Alice, such as shaking her hand or awkwardly leaning in for a first-person kiss (don't lean too far in or you'll wind up inside her skull).
 Depending on what you do, it could affect something later on in the Chapter.